allenai/atlantes/README.md

 - Parquet Viewer
 - githubactions

-### Specific Projects

-To get started with a specific project, please refer to the relevant README file in the project's directory.

-**Atlantes Project** : See the [Atlantes README](ais/README.md) for more information.

 ## Contributing

 Contributions to this repository are welcome!
 If you'd like to contribute, please follow these steps: